nafeesahyounis/expenses-management-tutorial-python/tutorial.md

 ## Start

 ## Handlers

-The application will have the following functionality.
-Below are detailed instructions for each function.
+The application will have the following commands.

 - Login
 - Logout